Approaching criticality via the zero dissipation limit in the abelian avalanche model: Zero dissipation limit of the stationary processes

 {\bf Acknowledgements.} We thank Hermann Thorisson for indicating us reference \cite{thor}.
-F.R., E.S. thank Carleton University and E.S. thanks Leiden University for financial support and hospitality.
-Part of this work was done during the stay of F.R., E.S. at Institut Henri Poincar\'{e}, Centre Emile Borel (whose financial support and hospitality are acknowledged) for the semester ``Interacting Particle Systems, Statistical Mechanics and Probability Theory''.
+E.S. was supported by grants ANR-07-BLAN-0230, ANR-2010-BLAN-0108.
+For financial support and hospitality, we thank Carleton University, Leiden University, MAP5 lab at Universit\'e Paris Descartes, Nijmegen University, Delft University and Centre Emile Borel of Institut Henri Poincar\'e (part of this work was done during the semester ``Interacting Particle Systems, Statistical Mechanics and Probability Theory'').